Banharn Silpa-archa: Early life, education, and business career

 Banharn was born on 19 August 1932 in Suphan Buri to a Teochew Chinese merchant family.
-His Chinese name was Tekchiang Saebe (馬德祥 (Mǎ Déxiáng); เต็กเชียง แซ่เบ๊).
+His birth name was Tekchiang Saebe (馬德祥 (Mǎ Déxiáng); เต็กเชียง แซ่เบ๊).
 He married Khunying Jamsai Silpa-archa and they have three children.

 Banharn dropped out of secondary school during World War II.
 He went to work with his older brother, then founded his own building company.
 Years later, when he was a politician, he completed his education at the open admissions Ramkhamhaeng University, graduating with a Bachelor of Laws degree in 1986, and finally a Master of Laws.

 Banharn's construction company was very successful in the 1960s, when large sums were invested in major infrastructure projects, including military facilities.
 His business made Banharn a billionaire.